Real-time application of Data Structures

 Some applications of heaps are:

-- In heapsort Algorithm, which is an algorithm for sorting elements in either min heap(the key of the parent is less than or equal to those of its children) or max heap(the key of the parent is greater than or equal to those of its children), sorting is done with the creation of heaps.
+- In heapsort Algorithm, is an algorithm for sorting elements in either min heap(the key of the parent is less than or equal to those of its children) or max heap(the key of the parent is greater than or equal to those of its children), sorting is done with the creation of heaps.

 - Systems concerned with security and embedded system such as Linux Kernel uses Heap Sort because of the O( n log(n) ).